athomasliz/Notesaurus/docs/intro.md

 ## What is this site?

-Very often when I learn or look into something, I google, spot stackoverflow, read the solutions, perhaps mark the websites, and then oops...
+Very often when I look into something, I first google it, spot related topics in stack overflow, glimpse the conversations for hints, try the solution, and fix the bug.
+Perhaps I may mark the websites, perhaps not...
 A month later, I forget about it.

-When someone asks me, most likely "I remember I search something similar before" "I did it before... in my previous project" are my responses.
+> "I did search something similar before... in my previous project"

+> "I wrote it before, let me find the codes"

-If something is really important, it should be kept in a reachable place in decent manner.
+Shouldn't it be kept in a reachable place in systematic manner?
+The problems are always habit, overhead, channel, blah blah blah.

-As such, I create this personal site, hosting my study notes, cheatsheets, links and blogs, for my own or perhaps your own good.
+I finally manage to create this personal site, hosting my notes, code snippets, links, cheatsheets and blogs, solely for my own good...
+So I won't deliberate concepts in full.

-It is sort of a diary that keeps my technical footprint, at the same time jots down what a newbie should understand in step by step manner.
+It is sort of a diary that keeps one's technical footprint, at the same time jotting down what a newbie should understand in a step by step, lesson by lesson manner.

-Just like a metroidvania game, in the beginning, the player cannot go everywhere until he acquires some special abilities or items.
-As he grows stronger, he can then access most part of the world.
+Just like a metroidvania game, in the beginning, a player cannot go everywhere until he acquires some special abilities or items.
+As he grows stronger, he can access most part of the world.

 ## Features

 - State the prerequisites
 - Highlight to accentuate
-- Step by step Guide
+- Step by step guide
+- Lesson by lesson approach